sergeyklay/php-orm-benchmark/README.md

 php composer.phar install
 ```

-_Note: You may skip Phalcon by running composer install --ignore-platform-reqs, if you do not have it installed at host system._
+_Note: You may skip Phalcon by running `php composer.phar install --ignore-platform-reqs`, if you don't have it installed at host system._

 Than start the benchmark application: